Installomator/Installomator/README.md

 Your production and deployment environment will be different, please test thoroughly before rolling it out to your production.

-I have put a lot of work into making it stable and safe, but I cannot - of course - make _any_ promises that it won't break in some not yet encountered edge case.
+We have put a lot of work into making it stable and safe, but we cannot - of course - make _any_ promises that it won't break in some not yet encountered edge case.

+## Authors

+Intallomator was original inspired by the download scripts from William Smith and Sander Schram, and created by:
+    Armin Briegel - @scriptingosx

+Later on a few more contributers came on the project:
+    Isaac Ordonez - @issacatmann
+    Søren Theilgaard - @Theile
+    Adam Codega - @acodega

+ And with numerous contributions from many others.

 ## Support and Contributing